TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 **index.php** is the main script for the website Frontend.

-**clear.gif** is a 1x1 clear-pixel gif file.
-Used in many places.

 **NEWS.txt** describes what has changed in the TYPO3 Source since the last major version.
-Read this carefully if you are going to update your system.
+Read this carefully if you are going to update your system!

-**INSTALL.txt** contains a short installation how-to.
+**INSTALL.txt** contains system requirements and a short installation how-to.

 All these files are a part of the TYPO3 Core.
-You should never change them and you can write protect them, if you like!
+You should never change them and you can make them write-protected, if you like!
 They are the ones you must upgrade when you install a new version of TYPO3.

 .. _site-specific-folders-and-documents: